-29. Vetteland (Hå, Jæren, Rogaland).
+29. VETTELAND (Hå, Jæren, Rogaland).
 The stone has been broken, and two pieces were found separately from each other (both in time and in distance).
 The two parts were later put together again in Stavanger Museum.
 The first part was found in 1896, turned up by a plough.
 The second part was found in 1937.
 A third part is still missing.
 The first stone has two inscriptions; the lower row only shows the upper part of the staves.
 Nevertheless the runes can be deciphered.
-The second stone displays the remains of three inscriptions; the upper and second rows match the upper and second row of the first stone.
+The second rows match the upper and second row of the first stone.
 The third row lacks its beginning, which is on the still-missing stone.